bediger4000/cryptoquip-solver/README.md

 3316 shape-matches.

-I looked up those sentences that have all 26 letters in the english alphabet once, thinking that they would contain so few duplicate letters that my solver would fail.
+I looked up those sentences that have all 26 letters in the English alphabet once, thinking that they would contain so few duplicate letters that my solver would fail.